zotonic/zotonic/doc/developer-guide/notifications.rst

 Notifications
 =============

+.. seealso:: :ref:`list of all notifications <notifications reference>`

 At different moments in the lifecycle of the web request, Zotonic sends notifications.
 By *observing* these notifications you can :ref:`override <cookbook-overriding>` Zotonic’s behaviour.
 You can also